NiranthS/Self-driving-car-on-Udacity-simulator/README.md

 </p>

  ## Training
- I used a combination of [data](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) provided by Udacity and some that I collected using the training mode in the simulator.
+ We used a combination of [data](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) provided by Udacity and some that we collected using the training mode in the simulator.
 A single data example looks as follows,

  <p align="center">
    <img src="https://miro.medium.com/max/1400/1*lFZrc_-opIELSG4zEQqhSA.jpeg">